Our Lady of Mercy Church

 An impressive structure, the church is situated on a narrow isthmus separating St. Georges and Port-au-Port bays, and stands 35 m.
 (115 ft.) tall.
 Our Lady of Mercy's spectacular exterior is matched by its interior.
 The ornate interior is a result of local craftsmanship, gifts to the church and imported religious paraphernalia.
 The parishioners imported the wood for the interior from mainland Canada, with the ornate designs being completed by local craftsmen.
 The same craftsmen also made the pews.
 Residents, at the time of construction and in subsequent years, donated many statues to the church.
 In addition, St. Patrick's church in St. John's donated the decorative pulpit in 1925.

 The spectacular Our Lady of Mercy Church was made a Registered Heritage Structure by the Heritage Foundation of Newfoundland and Labrador in May 1997.

-Also view Our Lady of Mercy Roman Catholic Church Registered Heritage Structure on the Heritage Foundation of Newfoundland and Labrador web site.
 The Newfoundland and Labrador Heritage Web Site has on its site only a portion of the registered heritage structures in Newfoundland and Labrador.
 To view a complete list or search for a particular structure visit the Heritage Foundation's Property Search page.